 Pseudogout, also known as calcium pyrophosphate deposition (CPPD) disease, is a type of arthritis that causes spontaneous, painful swelling in your joints.
+It occurs when crystals form in the synovial fluid (the fluid that lubricates the joints).
+This causes inflammation and pain.
 This condition most commonly affects the knees, but it can also affect the ankles, elbows, and wrists.
 The symptoms can last anywhere from a few days to several weeks.
+It’s more common in older adults.
+While you can’t prevent the disease, you can find treatments to reduce the inflammation and relieve the pain.

-Pseudogout is caused by the formation of calcium pyrophosphate crystals in the synovial fluid in the joints.
+Pseudogout occurs when calcium pyrophosphate crystals form in the synovial fluid in the joints.
 Crystals can also deposit in the cartilage, where they can cause damage.
 Buildup of crystal in the joint fluid results in swollen joints and acute pain.

-It is not fully understood why crystals form, although the likelihood of it happening increases with age.
+Researchers don't fully understand why crystals form.
+The chance of them forming likely increases with age.
 Pseudogout can often run in families, so many medical professionals believe it to be a genetic condition.
 Other contributing factors may include:

 - excess iron